Main Street Vehicles: Magic Kingdom

-The Main Street Vehicles attraction in Magic Kingdom within Walt Disney World in Florida opened with the park on October 1, 1971, and is located in the Main Street, USA section.
+The Main Street Vehicles attraction in Magic Kingdom within Walt Disney World in Florida opened with the park on October 1, 1971, and is located in the Main Street, U.S.A. section.
 Each vehicle transports guests on one-way trips between the Town Square at the park's entrance and the Central Plaza at the park's center.

 Vehicle types in service as of 2024: